 - Whip the Cream in your mixer (or with a hand mixer) until you reach stiff peaks.
 Place the chilled strawberry mixture in a large bowl and gently fold in the whipped cream in 3 or 4 times.

 - Place a 5 cm / 2 inch high Acetate Strip on the inside of the Cake Ring (see note 4).
 Optionally, slice the fresh Strawberries in half and place them on the inside of the ring - sliced side touching the ring (see note 5).

 - Pour the Strawberry Mousse into the Cake Ring and spread it around until smooth on top.
-Chill for at least 3 hours or until the top of the mousse appears to be set - or overnight.
+Chill for at least 4 hours or overnight / until the top of the mousse appears to be set.

 Strawberry Jelly Topping